jbszczepaniak/dynamodb-with-go/episode3/post.md

 ## [Moving on to the code](#code)

-This is how single item in the DynamoDB is going to look.
+This is how a single item in the DynamoDB is going to look.
 ```go
 type item struct {
   Directory string `dynamodbav:"directory"`